 NOTE: For unit-price contracts, include first bracketed statements and delete the second set.
 For lump sum contracts, delete the first bracketed statements and include the second set.
 Include prescriptive unit price based on the Government estimate for payment adjustment.
-Lump sum contracts should not be used when the job exceeds 1000 metric tons tons.
+Use unit prices when the job exceeds 1,000 metric tons tons.

-[Quantities of hot-mixwarm-mix asphalt pavement, determined as specified above, will be paid for at respective contract unit prices or at reduced prices adjusted in accordance with paragraphs PERCENT PAYMENT and ACCEPTANCE.
+[Quantities of fuel resistant asphalt pavement, determined as specified above, will be paid for at respective Contract unit prices or at reduced prices adjusted in accordance with paragraphs PERCENT PAYMENT and ACCEPTANCE.
 Payment will constitute full compensation for furnishing all materials, equipment, plant, and tools; and for all labor and other incidentals necessary to complete work required by this section of the specification.]
-[The measured quantity of hot-mixedwarm-mixed asphalt pavement will be paid for and included in the lump sum contract price.
-If less than 100 percent payment is due based on the pay factors stipulated in paragraph PERCENT PAYMENT and ACCEPTANCE, a unit price of [] per ton will be used for purposes of calculating the payment reduction.]
+[The measured quantity of fuel resistant asphalt pavement will be paid for and included in the lump sum Contract price.
+If less than 100 percent payment is due based on the pay factors stipulated in paragraph PERCENT PAYMENT, a unit price of [] per metric tonton will be used for purposes of calculating the payment reduction.]